-The vision of GLC is to make this successful teaching method available to as many students in Pitt County as possible.
+The vision of GLC is to make this successful teaching method available to as many students in Pitt County and the surrounding counties, as possible.
 GLC will continue to serve the needs of Pitt County students by working in partnership with Pitt County Public Schools and area private schools.
 It is also our goal to reach needy students in our community through our grant funded after-school remediation and half-day scholarships.
 In addition, GLC hopes to cooperate with ECU as a resource for future teachers and as an official internship site and volunteer service center.
 We look forward to becoming a vital resource for the east.

 Greenville Learning Center does not discriminate on the basis of race, color, national and/or ethnic origin in administration of its educational policies, admissions, scholarship programs, or any other administered programs.